spellml/examples/modelservers/resnet50/README.md

 # Create a pretrained ResNet50 model server and run a load test

 #### 1. Create the model

-##### Using a Spell Run
-1. Create a run with downloads the model `spell run python make_resnet50.py`
-2. Create a Spell model from the H5 model file using `spell model create --file modelservers/resnet50/model.h5:model.h5 resnet50 runs/<RUN_ID>`

-##### Uploading the model
-1. Locally run `python make_resnet50.py`
+1. Locally run `python save_resnet50.py`
-2. Upload the resulting `model.h5` model using `spell upload --name resnet50.h5 ./model.h5`
+2. Upload the resulting `model.h5` model file using `spell upload --name resnet50.h5 ./model.h5`
-3. Create a Spell model from the uploaded H5 model file using `spell model create --file resnet50.h5:model.h5 resnet50 uploads/resnet50.h5`
+3. Create a Spell model from the uploaded H5 model file using `spell model create --file model.h5 resnet50 uploads/resnet50.h5`

 #### 2. Start the model servers
 Start the unbatched predictor with